Edia-Group/telefood/README.md

     npm install
     ionic serve
     ```
+    if you want to start the frontend alongside localtunnel to expose its port, you can run:
+    ```bash
+    npm run start:tunnel
+    ```

 ## Make example requests to the backend
 Test if the backend works correctly using postman or the vscode extension **Thunder Client**.